 Parks, leisure and the arts Harpurhey Reservoir and Ponds

-A remnant of the industrial era the reservoirs and ponds, once used by the factories as a source of water, have over the year become a thriving habitat which supports a substantial amount of wildlife.
-If you're lucky you may see herons fishing, sparrow hawks hunting and coots nesting.
+The reservoir and ponds are a remnant of the industrial era.
+Once used by the factories as a source of water, they've now become a thriving habitat, and support a substantial amount of wildlife.
+If you're lucky you may see herons fishing, sparrow hawks hunting or coots nesting.

 Adjacent to the ponds over the River Irk is the location of the newly built Irk Valley Community School and Crumpsall Recreation ground which supports weekend league football pitches.